alperkan1/BATTEL-SHIP-PJ3-/README.md

 #### As a first time user, I want to be able to see the grid locations.

-On the terminal you can easly see the entries of your guess with the grids.
+On the terminal you can easily see the entries of your guess with the grids.

 | Element | Aim | Result |
 | ------- | ----|----------|